 After the film is finished and marketed, it is time for distribution.
 This is the final stage of the production process.
 This is when the film is released to movie theaters, streaming services, or home video.
 The distribution companies handle all of the logistics of getting the film into the hands of the audience.

 The distribution phase is very important because it determines how people will be able to see the film.
 It is important to choose the right distributor for your film, so that it reaches the widest possible audience.

 The producer’s goal is to ensure that the film makes a profit.
 The producer’s arrangements will serve as the foundation for revenues from the film.
 It is critical to obtain the greatest possible deal for your movie in order to make the most money possible.

-A Los Angeles Business Lawyer can help you navigate the challenges of filmmaking.
+An Entertainment Lawyer can help you navigate the challenges of filmmaking in Los Angeles.
 Film production is a complex process that involves many different people and skills.
 Each stage has its own challenges and rewards, and it is important to understand all of them in order to be successful in the film industry.